 The Johns Hopkins University/National Human Genome Research Institute Genetic Counseling Training Program

-The JHU/NHGRI Genetic Counseling Training Program prepares students for a Master of Science degree (ScM) in Genetic Counseling from the Department of Health, Behavior and Society, Johns Hopkins Bloomberg School of Public Health.
-This two and one-half year American Board of Genetic Counseling (ABGC)-accredited program provides academic preparation beyond that available from most genetic counseling programs and is based on coursework taken at the NIH and Johns Hopkins, a minimum of six hundred contact hours of supervised clinical rotations in a variety of settings, and completion of an original research thesis.
-The program qualifies graduates to attain certification from the ABGC.
+The JHU/NHGRI Genetic Counseling Training Program prepares students for a Master of Science degree (ScM) in Genetic Counseling from the Department of Health, Behavior and Society, Johns Hopkins Bloomberg School of Public Health.0 This two and one-half year Accreditation Council for Genetic Counseling (ACGC)-accredited program provides academic preparation beyond that available from most genetic counseling programs and is based on coursework taken at the NIH and Johns Hopkins, a minimum of six hundred contact hours of supervised clinical rotations in a variety of settings, and completion of an original research thesis.
+The program qualifies graduates to attain certification from the American Board of Genetic Counselors (ABGC).
 Four or five students are accepted annually into the program.

 Program faculty encourage students who are interested in continuing their education to apply to the doctoral degree (Ph.D.) program in the Johns Hopkins Bloomberg School of Public Health, Department of Health, Behavior and Society.
 The Sc.M. degree requirements include a number of those required for the doctoral degree.
 Additional coursework, along with a doctoral dissertation, is required for the Ph.D.
 The master's thesis may provide pilot data for the doctoral dissertation.
 More information about the doctoral program can be found at: Johns Hopkins Bloomberg School of Public Health, Department of Health, Behavior and Society: Doctoral Programs [jhsph.edu]

-The curriculum for the master's degree consists of at least 80 credit hours of didactic coursework in the areas of genetic counseling, human genetics, public health, public policy, research methodology, bioethics and health communication.
+The curriculum for the master's degree consists of at least 80 credit hours of didactic coursework in the areas of genetic counseling, human genetics, public health, public policy, research methodology, bioethics and health communication and decision-making.
 An overview of the required coursework is provided below.

 Counseling and Genetic Counseling Courses

-Genetic Counseling Practice (1st year, NIH) teaches the history and goals of the profession, the scope of practice, values inherent in the relationship with clients, "non-directiveness," practice standards, ethical guidelines for professional conduct and research needs.
+Introduction to Genetic Counseling (1st year, NIH) teaches the history and goals of the profession, the scope of practice, values inherent in the relationship with clients, "non-directiveness," practice standards, ethical guidelines for professional conduct and research needs.

-Introduction to Genetic Counseling (1st year, NIH) teaches the basic tools for genetic counseling and outlines professional roles in pediatric, prenatal, adult and research genetics clinic settings.
+Genetic Counseling Practice (1st year, NIH) teaches the basic tools for genetic counseling and outlines professional roles in pediatric, prenatal, adult and research genetics clinic settings.

 Counseling Theory and Practice (1st year, JHU) exposes students to the constructs, principles and techniques of the major counseling theories.